mindstorm8191/settlerswarlords/notes/tasklist.md

 ## Task List for Settlers & Warlords

+1. Update the map generation code to add floor type values.
+Characters should be able to walk around in tiles containing air and a not-air floor
 1. Modify the client-side map loading code to gradually check larger and larger areas around the player.
 We want to load a lot of content, but focus on nearby portions first.
     -   Come up with a way to expand the search range by x and z values, not y.
     -   Figure out a way to load spaces that the player has built things on.
 Players will need their entire base areas to be fully running when they play
-2. Keep thinking on how to enhance map generation
+1. Keep thinking on how to enhance map generation
     -   We will probably need to generate biome content based on the chunk sizes we have now, and reference it as needed.
     -   This could be a two layer system.
 Large biomes affect tiles available in micro biomes.
     -   It'll be fine for now if micro biome sections come in 8x8 squares
     -   Work on placing unique forage on the tiles.
 Tile display will depend more on Flooring type than the whole block.
 We will need this as we unlock farming
     -   Along with tile forage values, we can consider adding bushes to the game, too
-3. Get the player to start moving around with keyboard controls.
-Allow them to explore the world
-4. Get trees to generate on the current map.
+1. Get trees to generate on the current map.
 Most trees will be 3 tiles tall and include wider areas for branches
-5. Add workers around the player.
+1. Add workers around the player.
 They'll be idle when the game begins
-6. Allow players to build a lean-to.
+1. Allow players to build a lean-to.
 These must be placed beside a tree trunk.
 We may decide to go with the menu based item selection that Factorio does
-7. Add a Rock Knapper, and allow workers to complete work there.
+1. Add a Rock Knapper, and allow workers to complete work there.
 Remember that these should only allow one recipe to be completed in them.
-8. Work on adding additional players to an existing game map.
+1. Work on adding additional players to an existing game map.
 We will need to space them out sufficiently; maybe 40 chunks will do
-9. Add additional fields to chunks, including pollution.
+1. Add additional fields to chunks, including pollution.
 Players won't be able to generate pollution until they can run fires.
 Trees will absorb pollution.
     -   Pollution will rise only so high, but will spread out more than rise.
     -   We could have different properties to pollution, based on what is released into the air
     -   High pollution levels should slow plant growth, or kill it off if too high
-10. On the server side, wrap the code that validates users into a common function.
+1. On the server side, wrap the code that validates users into a common function.
 Use it to also check when a user's session has expired, so we can have them log in again.

 Later objectives